MonaSolutions/MonaServer/doc/contacts.rst

 Mona is licensed under the `GNU General Public License`_.

-But if you are looking for a commercial licence or you want to build a project based on Mona we offer :
+But if you are looking for a commercial licence or you want to build a project based on Mona our price is :

 EUR 5000 (approx. US-$ 6116)

-Please contact us mathieupoux@gmail.com or jammetthomas@gmail.com
+Please contact us mathieupoux@gmail.com or jammetthomas@gmail.com for more informations.

 Basic Support